 Just ensure that you read the specification and reviews first and invest in the lens which has features that suit you most.
 Their cost also varies as they are priced between $400 and $1,000.
 These all provide great value for money, and most of them have image stabilization, which makes composition a lot easier.
 So just pick the one that you feel the surest with, and you will be good to go!

 Location and weather

-When shooting very small subjects, like bugs, the focal plane will be very narrow; only a few millimeters.
+When shooting tiny subjects, like bugs, the focal plane will be very narrow, only a few millimeters.
 Thus, the aperture has to be set at least F16 to get a chance of focusing on most of the species.
-So for smaller apertures and high shutter speed like these a flash is a must.
+So for smaller apertures and high shutter speed like these, a flash is a must.

 Most of the flashes in the market are suitable for macro photography.
-Even the in-built pop-up flash in cheaper DSLRs also work quite well.
+Even the in-built pop-up flash in cheaper DSLRs also works quite well.

 Flash is not needed in every macro photography situations.
 For example, if there is plenty of sunlight and the user is okay with shooting at F2.8 or F4, then the flash is not required at all.
 This could be led to the upside of getting more natural-looking photos without any artificial flashlight.

 If a flash is being used for macro photography, then it is highly recommended using a diffuser as well.
 A diffuser is a translucent white material that you can put between the subject and the flash.
 It can be anything.